HOME How to Order

 Options for dosing the basket:

-1. Dosing by weight or volume and tamping.
+1. Dosing by weight or volume with tamping.

 2. Dosing by weight or volume with no tamping light soft tamping.